 To see the full new ETS schedule for southbound trains click here >

-New Padang Besar to Gemas ETS Timetable effective from the 11th of October 2019:
+New Padang Besar to Gemas ETS Timetable valid for 2019 and into 2020:

 |Station||Departs P. Besar||Arrives Gemas||Operating Days|

 To see the full timetables for these services, please see our: